WATER HEATER SERVICE

-Top-Rate Water Heater Repair, Replacement, Installation & More
+Top-Rated Water Heater Repair, Replacement, Installation & More

 Your water heater is one of the most important systems in your home.
 When it fails, you need assistance right away.
 At Horizon Services, we offer 24-hour water heater repair, installation, and replacement services.
 Our technicians undergo in-depth technical training and are well-equipped to handle an array of plumbing services for both electric and gas water heaters.
-We proudly offer same day service and next day installations, as well as our Hot Water Today or You Don’t Pay Guarantee*.
+We proudly offer same-day service and next-day installations, as well as our Hot Water Today or You Don’t Pay Guarantee*.
 With nearly 30 years of industry experience, Horizon Services is the name to trust for all your water heater service needs!

 Water Heater Services We Offer